 Each of the markets in which the Corporation participates is highly competitive.
 To be successful, a service provider must provide services that meet the specific needs of oil and natural gas exploration and production companies at competitive prices.
-The principal competitive factors in the markets in which the Corporation operates are price, product and service quality and availability, technical knowledge and experience and reputation for safety.
+The principal competitive factors in the markets in which the Corporation operates are price, product and service quality and availability, technical knowledge, environmentally friendly equipment (such as electric or low emission pumps), experience and reputation for safety.
 The Corporation competes with large national and multi-national oilfield service companies that have extensive financial and other resources.
-These companies offer a wide range of well stimulation services in all geographic regions in which the Corporation operates.
+These companies offer a wide range of well stimulation services and technologies in all geographic regions in which the Corporation operates.
 In addition, the Corporation competes with several regional competitors.
 As a result of competition, the Corporation may suffer from a significant reduction in revenue or be unable to pursue additional business opportunities.